CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 You can do the following basic preparation before running Nextflow pipeline:

 - Copy singularity images from your local workspace to your project folder on Puhti.
-Pay attention to the singularity cache directory (i.e., SINGULARITY_CACHEDIR or some other name given by you tool) which is usually $HOME/.singularity/cache.
+Pay attention to the singularity cache directory (i.e., SINGULARITY_CACHEDIR or some other name given by your software tool) which is usually $HOME/.singularity/cache.
 The disk space of your home directory is quite limited (10 GB) on Puhti.
 - Move all your raw data to your project directory on Puhti
 - Clone GitHub repository of your pipeline to your scratch directory and then run your pipeline from a GitHub repository.
 Alternatively, use Nextflow pipeline directly from DockerHub if the pipeline is available